 With an impressive collection of international advertising awards to his name, and over a decade working as a creative director on a number of high profile accounts, it is little wonder that Cory has established himself as crowdfunding’s answer to Simon Cowell.
-More selective than the music mogul, his well-deserved reputation means Ran gets the pick of the crowdfunding crop.
-Boring, run-of-the-mill ideas don’t interest him but approach him with something that’s truly innovative, and you’ll have one of the biggest guns in crowdfunding at your disposal.
 So exactly what does it take to turn a crowdfunding campaign into a celebrated brand?
 We caught up with Ran in the hopes of discovering just that.

 “You have to intrigue your audience.”
 Ran reveals, “It doesn’t matter whether you have limitless resources or a tiny budget, the content of your video is important.
 Very few people read the content on your campaign page, 90% will watch the video.
 It must grab their attention within the first 15 seconds or they won’t buy.”